Connect with others who understand.

 Medically reviewed by Prakruthi Jaladhar, M.D., DNB

 Race and other factors, including sex and age, can affect the health outcomes of people living with systemic lupus erythematosus (SLE).
-Often simply referred to as lupus, SLE is a type of autoimmune disease that disproportionately (unequally) affects people of color.
-Lupus is also more common among women.
+Often simply referred to as lupus, SLE is a type of autoimmune disease that disproportionately (unequally) affects people of color and women, according to the Lupus Foundation of America.

-In this article, we’ll discuss research regarding three risk factors for lupus — race, sex, and age.
+In this article, we’ll take a close look at the research surrounding lupus and race and other risk factors for developing lupus.
 We’ll also explore how disparities (differences in resources or treatment) in race affect SLE treatment and severity.
 Keep reading to find out what you can do to advocate for yourself as a person living with SLE.

 Black women have the highest rate of SLE, roughly three times that of white women, according to researchers.
 Lupus rates are two times higher in Hispanic women and 1.4 times higher in Asian women.

 SLE is also more prevalent among non-Hispanic Black, Hispanic, and Asian men than among white men, the study authors reported.
-Compared to the condition’s commonness among white men, the prevalence of SLE is roughly seven times higher in Black men, five times higher in Hispanic men, and four times higher in Asian men, according to the researchers’ findings.
+According to the researchers’ findings, compared to the condition’s prevalence (how common it is) among white men, the prevalence of SLE is roughly:

 People of Color Experience More Severe Lupus Complications

-Lupus in Black females is more likely to result in severe complications compared with white females, according to the Lupus Foundation of America.
+Lupus in Black women is more likely to result in severe complications compared with white women, according to the Lupus Foundation of America.
 Complications include lupus nephritis (lupus-related kidney disease), end-stage renal disease (kidney failure), and neurological disease.

 Other racial and ethnic groups are also disproportionately affected by lupus complications.
-A 2019 study found that African American, Asian/Pacific Islander, and Hispanic people living with lupus had higher rates of kidney complications, neurological complications, and blood disorders, compared with white people living with the condition.
-In the MLSP data, the prevalence of lupus nephritis was as high as 53.2 percent in Asian people, 50.7 percent in Black people, and 49.4 percent in Hispanic people — versus 25.4 percent among white people.
+A 2019 study published in Arthritis Care & Research found that African American, Asian/Pacific Islander, and Hispanic people with lupus had higher rates of kidney complications, neurological complications, and blood disorders, compared with white people living with the condition.
+In the MLSP data, the prevalence of lupus nephritis was as high as 53.2 percent in Asian people, 50.7 percent in Black people, and 49.4 percent in Hispanic people — compared with 25.4 percent among white people.

 Health Disparities in Disease, Diagnosis, and Treatment

 Although the causes of lupus aren’t fully understood, higher prevalence and poorer health outcomes among non-white people compared with white people with SLE are related to social and societal factors, according to the American Journal of Epidemiology.
-Research suggests that social factors (such as poverty and discrimination) may have more of an impact on disease progression than genetic factors do.
+Research suggests that social factors (such as poverty and discrimination) can heavily impact disease progression.

 Inequalities in how many people get SLE and how severely people experience the disease are worsened by implicit bias (an unconscious negative attitude against a particular social group) and unfair medical treatment, according to the Annual Review of Public Health.